 Jonathan is also responsible for proposing legislation regarding small hydro in New Jersey, promoting Community Energy Aggregation and PACE programs, and consulting to businesses, communities, and nonprofits on sustainability.
 He has authored a number of articles and web sites addressing a range of topics, from the science of climate change to the development of new currencies and new communities.
 He was a keynote speaker at the Financial Permaculture Summit 2013 in Homestead, FL.

 Business development consultant, former Deloitte Sustainability Practice Business Development leader, Yale MBA

-Victoria is the Co-Founder of the Center for Regenerative Community Solutions (CRCS) and Director of Development for New Jersey PACE (NJPACE).
+Victoria is the Co-Founder of Possible Planet, aka the Center for Regenerative Community Solutions (CRCS) and Director of Development for Regenerative Financing and New Jersey PACE (NJPACE).
 She speaks publicly and has been published on the subject of sustainability (“Who Will Be the Rock Stars of Corporate Sustainability?”
 Science, Wisdom, and the Future: Humanity’s Quest for a Flourishing Earth, Collins Foundation Press, 2012).

 Victoria has an MBA from Yale’s School of Management with a specialization in organizational development and a BA in cultural anthropology from Duke University.

 Investment banker, land use planner & former NJ local elected official.
 Gus is also principal of First Enterprise Consulting, LLC, investment bankers of Princeton, NJ.